Club Universitario de Deportes: The mid-nineties (1992–1997)

 In the year 1992, the national championship regulations were generally amended again by dropping the regional tournaments and returning to a similar system before the 1980s where the clubs would first play in a league and subsequently advance to the Liguilla.
 The club won the title a week before the final round, after defeating CD San Agustín 4–1, with goals two goals from Ronald Baroni and the remaining coming from César Charún and José Luis Carranza.
 With Sergio Markarián in charge of the first team, la U defended its title in 1993, achieving a new bicampeonato for the club.
 The defining match that gave Universitario its twenty-first title was a 3–0 over San Agustín; two goals were scored by Jorge Amado Nunes and one by Roberto Martinez.
 This was the fourth time in the club's history that it won back-to-back titles.

+Jersey commemorating Teodoro Fernández Meyzán worn by Universitario's players during the 1997 Copa Conmebol.

+In the 1996 decentralized tournament, the team finished third with sixteen wins, ten draws and four losses, which secured it a spot in the Pre-Libertadores Playoff.
+In the first match it won 3–2 against Deportivo Pesquero, then drew 0–0 with Alianza Lima, and in the third match thrashed Cienciano 5–0, finishing second and qualifying for the 1997 Copa Conmebol.
+On July 2, 1997, for the first time a derby was played outside Peru; Universitario beat Alianza Lima 2–1 in a friendly played in Miami (United States); the crema goals were scored by Guido Alvarenga and Roberto Farfán.
+That same year it took part in the Copa Conmebol for the second time, facing Ecuador's Universitario in the round of 16, whom it beat 3–0 in the first leg and drew 0–0 in the second leg.

+In the next round, it faced Colombia's Deportes Tolima, losing 1–0 and winning 2–0, thereby advancing to the semifinal, where it was eliminated by Brazil's Atlético Mineiro, on a 6–0 aggregate score.
+In 1998 Argentine coach Osvaldo Piazza arrived at the institution, and with him it won the Apertura Tournament title, which earned it the right to dispute the qualifiers for the national final, beating Sporting Cristal, champion of the Clausura Tournament, 2–1 in the second final match with two goals from Roberto Farfán.
+Since the first match had finished 2–1 in favor of Sporting Cristal, the winner had to be decided by a penalty shoot-out, in which they beat the celestes 4–2.